Birmingham, AL HVAC Schools – Certification & Training

 Birmingham students may find that online HVAC training at an accredited online school will meet their needs if they are unable to attend local on-campus programs.

-HVAC and HVAC/R Certification and Licensing in Birmingham, AL
+Birmingham HVAC and HVAC/R Certification and Licensing

 Federal law requires all HVAC technicians to obtain Environmental Protection Agency (EPA) Section 608 certification.
 As the refrigerants used in HVAC systems can be hazardous, certification requires passing an exam on the safe handling of refrigerants.
 There are four types of certifications according to the systems on which technicians work.
 The Universal certification allows technicians to work on all equipment.